wistia/wistia-open-docs/_posts/account-setup.md

 ---

-## Set a custom domain (CNAME)
-If you have your own domain name, re-naming your Wistia account is no problem.

-* First, you will need to select a subdomain for your account (ie. `videos.yourdomain.com`).
-* Next, have the CNAME for that subdomain point to: **app.wistia.com**
-* Then, make sure to add the CNAME under the Wistia URL heading, as found in the Account tab of your Account Settings.

-Once that is set up, the CNAME gets propagated (which can take a couple hours, so grab some coffee or a good book).
-To test if it is complete: open the *Account* tab in your *Settings*, change the "Address" to CNAME, and enter your new hostname.

-Once you save, everything should be switched over for you, and you are now rocking a custom URL!

-{{ "CNAMEing your domain won't change the name in the embed codes.
-As such, any links previously shared or videos embedded from your account will still operate as normal.
-Our system isn't designed for customizable embed hosts.
-This will merely change the address where you/viewers can see your Wistia account videos." | note }}

----

 ## Monthly Usage

 To see the storage and bandwidth usage on your account, you must be logged in as the Account Owner.
 Select the *Usage* tab in your Account Settings.